-This VESL sequence of courses focuses on the language needs of the students who are currently enrolled in the vocational electricity and construction programs as well as the students who have completed the occupational training and pursuing a career of an electrician.
-The goal is to prepare students to function successfully in the electricity and construction academic or workplace setting by introducing students to the field terminology, job-related math skills, basic safety rules, and building effective oral and written communication strategies in real-life situations.
+This Vocational English as a Second Language (VESL) sequence of courses focuses on the language needs of the students who are currently enrolled in the vocational electricity and construction programs as well as the students who have completed the occupational training and pursuing a career of an electrician.
+The goal is to prepare students to function successfully in the electricity and construction academic or workplace setting by introducing students to the field terminology, jobrelated math skills, basic safety rules, and building effective oral and written communication strategies in real-life situations.